DevOpsPlayground/Hands-on-with-Hashicorps-Consul/readme.md

 ##### Query the servers again

+The port will now have changed, so run `docker ps -f name=nginx` again to see which ports are in use now.

-`curl localhost:32768` and you should see your keys working!
+`curl localhost:32770` and you should see your keys working!
 You can change the values of the keys and see the result immediately.